rsnodgrass/hassio-addons/xantech-serial-bridge/README.md

 |               | MRC44 / MRC44CTL                | NO        |
 | Monoprice     | MPR-SG6Z                        | MAYBE *   |

-* The Monoprice MPR-SG6Z serial interface appears to be licensed from Xantech, or perhaps Xantech sold its amplifier line to Monoprice.
+* The [Monoprice MPR-SG6Z](https://www.monoprice.com/product?p_id=10761)'s serial interface appears to be licensed from Xantech, or perhaps Xantech sold its amplifier line to Monoprice.
 Monoprice amp uses a version of the Xantech multi-zone controller protocol.